-This course deals with the influence of the USA on Canadian society.
-Students will also get the chance to examine American society, its institutions, leaders, its penchant for constant conflict, and the evolution of the United States as a world leader.
-Students will gain a greater understanding of our massive neighbours to the south while improving their reading, writing research and critical thinking skills, all of which will be useful when they study Canadian History and English in Grade 10-12.
+This course looks at the influence of the United States on Canadian society through its history.
+Students will get the chance to examine American society and its evolution as a world leader through two main paths - its constant conflict within itself and with other nations and the American quest for equality and Civil Rights.
+Students will also gain a greater understanding of our neighbours to the south and their increasing political divide.
+The course, which is for any students from Grades 10-12, will help build reading, writing, research and critical thinking skills, which will be beneficial for future Canadian History, History of Western Civilization, and English studies in Grade 10-12.